webgme/webgme/docs/meta_modeling/what_is_meta_modeling.rst

 * :code:`Component` - This will be an abstract base type for various electrical-components such as :code:`Resistor`, :code:`Ground`, :code:`Inductor`, etc.

 Conceptually, just the notion of these two meta-types constitutes a meta-model.
-So far we have defined that our models can have instances of :code:`Circuit` and :code:`Component`, however nothing has been said about how these instances can be related to each other...
+So far we have defined that our models can have instances of :code:`Circuit` and :code:`Component`, however nothing has been said about how such instances can be related to one another...

 A natural way of relating electrical-circuits and electrical-components is to say that circuits *can contain* components.
 Most meta-modeling environments have the notion of **containment** defines exactly this.
 (It is typically visualized as an edge between the two types, where